|Survey name||Annual Population Survey (APS)|

 From the April 2015 to March 2016 dataset onwards, personal well-being data and estimates have been reweighted on a biannual basis.
 Re-weighting involves recalibrating the weights so that they sum to the most recent population estimates.
 The effect of this on personal well-being estimates is minimal.
 However, it does provide a more accurate representation of the results at that time.

 As a consequence of the reweighting and the transition of the personal well-being questions to the APS main data release, the personal well-being data series has been revised.
-Sensitivity analysis has been carried out to assess the impact to the personal well-being series as a consequence of this change and it has shown minimal impact.
+Sensitivity analysis has been carried out to assess the impact to the personal well-being series because of this change and it has shown minimal impact.
 For more information on the sensitivity analysis, please see the Impact of transition to Annual Population Survey dataset in personal well-being in the UK: 2015 to 2016.

 Timeliness and punctuality